Eldora Specialty Care

 - Implement an appropriate exercise program to alleviate pain and reduce symptoms.

 Certified therapists are able to treat lymphedema at these locations: Bedford Specialty Care, Belle Plaine Specialty Care, Corning Specialty Care, Dubuque Specialty Care, Eldora Specialty Care, Heritage Specialty Care, La Porte City Specialty Care, Montezuma Specialty Care, NorthCrest Specialty Care, Panora Specialty Care, Pinnacle Specialty Care, Ravenwood Specialty Care, Southridge Specialty Care, Valley View Specialty Care, and Wapello Specialty Care.

 Medication management is one of the most important daily challenges for patients and residents.
 Care Initiatives nurses and caregivers are here to implement a medication management plan that works for each individual according to their custom care plan.
 We help patients and residents understand their medications, and we implement a management schedule that is safe, healthy and effective for each person.

 - Memory Care Units

-Care Initiatives offers seven specially equipped locations for elderly Iowans suffering from Alzheimer’s disease, dementia or other related memory impairment disorders.
+Care Initiatives offers five specially equipped locations for elderly Iowans suffering from Alzheimer’s disease, dementia or other related memory impairment disorders.
 While receiving compassionate care from our dedicated nurses and staff, the residents in our memory units also have added security and enhanced cognitive and psycho-social programming customized to accommodate the individual’s capabilities and attention span.
 The units are a very structured format designed to reduce agitation and encourage social interaction.
-Although all of our locations provide some level of memory care, Care Initiatives facilities with specialized memory care units include Cedar Rapids, Corydon, Eldora, Manly, Southern Hills (Osceola) and Stratford.
+Although all of our locations provide some level of memory care, Care Initiatives facilities with specialized memory care units include Heritage (Cedar Rapids), Corydon, Eldora, Manly, and Southern Hills (Osceola).

 - Occupational Therapy